Thickness dependence of structural relaxation in spin-cast, glassy polymer thin films

 Available under License : See the attached licence file.

 The isothermal structural relaxation of glassy, spin-cast polymer thin films has been investigated.
 Specifically, the thickness, h, of freshly-cast poly(methyl methacrylate) thin films was measured over time using spectroscopic ellipsometry.
 The spin-cast films exhibit a gradual decrease in thickness, which is attributed to structural relaxation of the glass combined with simultaneous solvent loss.
 In all cases, h was found to be greater than the equilibrium thickness, h0, which is obtained by cooling slowly from the melt.
 It is observed that both the rate of the volume relaxation and the fractional departure from h0 (referred to as ∂o) increase with increasing film thickness.
 In the limit of very thin films, the initial h is close to h, and o is small, whereas in thick films (> 500 nm), a plateau value of ∂o of 0.16 is observed, which is close to the volume fraction of the solvent at the vitrification point.
 This dependence of ∂o on thickness is observed regardless of the substrate, polymer molecular weight, or angular velocity during spin-casting.
 Enhanced mobility near film surfaces could be leading to greater relaxation in thinner films prior to, and immediately after, the vitrification of the polymer during the deposition process.

 |Uncontrolled Keywords :||solvent, polymer, thin film, glass transition, Tg, relaxation|

-|Deposited On:||13 Jan 2012 13:51|
+|Date Deposited :||13 Jan 2012 13:51|

 Downloads per month over past year